MuraleeKrishnavs/Basys3-7-Segment-Display-Counter/README.md

 - Add a switch or button to pause/freeze the count
 - Use the decimal point for a clock-style `MM:SS` display
 - Add a testbench for the Vivado Simulator (the project is already set up for mixed-language simulation)
+-
+## License

+Licensed under the [MIT License](LICENSE) — free to use, modify, and share, with attribution.